o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/overview.md

 ![\[New Asset Bundler dependency workflow.\]](/images/user-guide/assetbundler/new-asset-bundler-flowchart-simple.png)

-For more complex game projects, with file loads implemented in C\+\+ and custom asset builders, the asset bundling workflow can look more like this:
+For more complex game projects, with file loads implemented in C++ and custom asset builders, the asset bundling workflow can look more like this:

 ![\[New Asset Bundler workflow for complex projects.\]](/images/user-guide/assetbundler/new-asset-bundler-flowchart.png)